-The transportation system is the backbone of Central Iowa's economy.
-Businesses and residents depend on a multi-modal network that connects them to jobs, educational opportunities, businesses and services needed to live healthy, productive lives.
-Additionally, people are driving less with young professionals preferring to walk, bike and use public transit, while the 65 and older population is growing and demanding mobility options.
+The transportation system is vital to Central Iowa's economy.
+Businesses and residents depend on a multi-modal network that connects people to jobs, educational opportunities, businesses and services needed to live healthy, productive lives.
+Additionally, people are driving less with young professionals preferring to walk, bike, use public transit and fly, while the 65 and older population is growing and demanding mobility options.

 However, America's transportation network has been stretched beyond capacity and fallen into disrepair.
-Currently, 18 percent of the region's roads are in poor or very poor condition and twenty percent of the region's bridges are considered functionally obsolete or structurally deficient.
+Currently, 18 percent of the region's roads are in poor or very poor condition and 20 percent of the region's bridges are considered functionally obsolete or structurally deficient.
+Airports Council International - North America has identified an annual need of \$20 billion to simply maintain existing airports.
 A decaying transportation system costs the economy more than \$78 billion annually in lost time and fuel.
 According to the American Society of Civil Engineers (ASCE), nearly one-third of the nation's roads are in poor or mediocre condition and one-fourth of its bridges are structurally deficient or functionally obsolete.

 Transportation funding also results in job creation.
-Each dollar invested in highway construction generates \$1.80 of Gross Domestic Product, and according to the U.S. Department of Transportation, each \$1 billion in federal highway investment plus the state match supports 34,000 jobs, and every dollar invested in public transportation generates roughly \$6 in economic returns.
-Unfortunately, the Highway Trust Fund is expected to reach a shortfall again by 2021.
+Each dollar invested in highway construction generates \$1.80 of Gross Domestic Product, and according to the U.S. Department of Transportation, \$1 billion in federal highway investment plus the state match supports 34,000 jobs, and every dollar invested in public transportation generates roughly \$6 in economic returns.
+Nationally, airports create 9.6 million jobs.
+Unfortunately, the Highway Trust Fund is expected to reach a shortfall by 2021 and aviation Passenger Facility Charges (PFC) remain at the FY 2000 cap of \$4.50 per passenger.
 Increasing congestion due to crumbling transportation infrastructure and insufficient capacity disrupts the important connections that businesses rely upon, imposing additional costs on workers and employers.

 Accordingly, The Partnership advocates for a comprehensive approach to solving the nation's looming transportation infrastructure crisis.
 Specifically, The Partnership believes that a multi-modal and intermodal vision must prioritize maintenance of existing facilities, manage capacity, expand alternative modes, reduce congestion and improve the efficient, safe, sustainable movement of goods and people throughout the country and world.